avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 Future network upgrades may change the value of $D$ to some new duration $D'$. $D'$ should not take effect until the end of the current epoch, rather than the activation time of the network upgrade that defines $D'$.
 This ensures an in progress epoch at the upgrade activation time cannot have a realized duration less than both $D$ and $D'$.

 ## Security Considerations

+### Epoch P-Chain Height Skew

+Because epochs may have [unbounded duration](#epoch-duration-bounds), it is possible for a block's `PChainEpochHeight` to be arbitrarily far behind the tip of the P-Chain.
+This does not affect the *validity* of ICM verification within a VM that implements P-Chain epoched views, since the validator set at `PChainEpochHeight` is always known.
+However, the following considerations should be made under this scenario:
+1. As validators exit the validator set, their physical nodes may be unavailable to serve BLS signature requests, making it more difficult to construct a valid ICM message
+1. A valid ICM message may represent an attestation by a stale validator set.
+Signatures from validators that have exited the validator set between `PChainEpochHeight` and the current P-Chain tip will not represent active stake.

+Both of these scenarios may be mitigated by producing a block that does not verify any ICM messages, which will force the epoch to advance.

 ### Excessive Validator Churn